B3LZie/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6 Print numbers 0 to 9 using putchar
 7 Print alphabet in reverse
 8 Print hexadecimal numbers 0 - f
+9 Print numbers 0 - 9 separated by , and space